Cupolas of Capitalism

 Italian Renaissance Revival capitol building

 features a central circular drum tower with dome and cupola.
 267 feet tall from the ground to the top of the dome's finial.
 More info offsite with this official virtual tour from the State Legislature.
-Both the "Kid's Page" and the "Capitol Virtual Tour" sections of the State Senate website feature articles on the capitol building and its contents.
+The State Senate's website offers many articles on the capitol building and its contents.
 Still more offsite with this animated virtual tour, a building summary, and this short photo essay covering Michigan's succession of capitol buildings.

-Minnesota St. Paul 75 Rev. Dr. Martin Luther King Jr. Blvd. (at W. University Ave.) / bird's eye view from MS Bing; street and 3D view from Google Maps; and 3D model from Google 3D warehouse.
+Minnesota St. Paul 75 Rev. Dr. Martin Luther King Jr. Blvd. (at W. University Ave.) / bird's eye view from MS Bing; street and maybe forthcoming 3D view from Google Maps; and 3D model from 3D Warehouse.

 1893-1905, Capitol planned, designed, and built / Cass Gilbert.